 Octant is a band for which I have built and orchestrated robotic musical instruments as accompaniment for performances of songs that I have written over the past twenty years.
 When I started this project in 1997, I felt disappointed with the economics of technology.
 “Its almost the year 2,000!
 Where are the robots and why aren’t we in space?”!
 I examined the actions of the Italian Futurists specifically because they pragmatically proclaimed technological advancement in the modern age.
 I was also inspired by the proto-punk DIY visions of the Situationists.
 I started Octant in the spirit of these movements as a guerrilla performance introduced into the everyday bar/indie venue.

-Initially the idea of having a robotic percussionist was a dare from a band mate as drummers were scarce and over committed in our town.
+Initially the idea of having a robotic percussionist was a dare from a bandmate as drummers were scarce and over committed in Olympia and Seattle, WA.
 The challenge of developing and performing with an acoustic drum machine was a solution to a technical problem and a worthwhile experiment.
-I wanted to see if I could tour, record, and do all the same things that normal bands do.
+I wanted to see if I could tour, record, and do all the same things that “normal” bands do.
 In the process, I became proficient at programming music, developing electronic circuits, and designing musical objects.
 To this date, I am still exploring the role that robotics and experimental instruments play in music.

 Machine Project, LA 2011

 This was my first Octant show in 1997 in a Seattle basement at an art show entitled “Hijinks”.
 Notice the box of modified electronics, the first version of the robotic percussion set, the Juno 60, and the very old mac desktop that I used as my piano roll sequencer, although in those times they were also analogue pianos that help produce good electronic music as well.

 Some festival that Miranda July and Calvin Johnson organized in Portland, 1998